 - Think through carefully what motivates the people around you.
 Engage them in discussions about how best to tap their intrinsic sources of motivation.
 Use emotional intelligence to figure out how to communicate and support them.

 - Be attuned to your patterns of communicating.
-Take the survey gostraighttalk.com to learn your style and see how to improve your communication.
+Take the Straight Talk survey to learn your communication style and see how to improve your communication.

 Learn more in Chapter 9 of my new book “The Leadership Equation: 10 Practices That Build Trust, Spark Innovation, and Create High-Performing Organizations“